-South of Zuma Beach, houses begin popping up along Hwy-1 to block the oceanfront views, and more-elaborate multimillion-dollar homes dot the canyons above as well, forming the sprawling exurbia and movie-star playground of Malibu, which stretches along Hwy-1 for the next 27 miles to Santa Monica and metropolitan Los Angeles.
+South of Zuma Beach, houses begin popping up along Hwy-1 to block the oceanfront views, and more-elaborate multimillion-dollar homes dot the canyons above as well, forming the sprawling exurbia and movie-star playground of Malibu, which stretches along Hwy-1 en route to Santa Monica and metropolitan Los Angeles.
 Unless TV helicopters are flying overhead to document the latest wildfire or other natural disaster, it’s hard to get more than a glimpse of the garage doors or wrought-iron gates of these palaces, but this is the address of choice for the movers and shakers of the entertainment world: If you can name them, they probably own property here.
 Most of the truly huge estates are hidden away on ranches high up in the mountains.

 One of these hideaways has been evolving since 1993, when Barbra Streisand donated her 22.5-acre ranch for use as a botanical preserve.
 Called Ramirez Canyon Park (5750 Ramirez Canyon Rd., 310/589-2850), it’s managed by the Santa Monica Mountains Conservancy and is open by appointment only, thanks to requests from neighbors.
 Ramirez Canyon meets the Pacific at the aptly named Paradise Cove, a private beach and boat launch which is worth checking out for the excellent little Paradise Cove Beach Café (28128 Pacific Coast Hwy., 310/457-9791), serving what may well be the world’s best sandwiches.
 Here they come complete with spectacular ocean views, and frequent activity by film and TV crews.
 Baywatch and The Rockford Files were both filmed on the sands and the rustic pier.